ErasmusMC-Bioinformatics/src-pulsar/README.md

-# Pulsar Node on SURF ResearchCloud
+# Pulsar Node on SURF Research Cloud

-This repo provides the Ansible playbook for a [Pulsar](https://pulsar.readthedocs.io/) component on SURF ResearchCloud (SRC).
+This repo provides the Ansible playbook for a [Pulsar](https://pulsar.readthedocs.io/) component on SURF Research Cloud (SRC).

 We have also written a short [step-by-step tutorial on how to use this role](./tutorial.md)